bekk/bekk-christmas/post/functional/functors-redux.md

 post_day: 8
 title: Functors - Redux
 ingress: >
-  Last year I wrote [an article](https://functional.christmas/2019/20) trying explaining functors in simple terms and show why they are useful.
-It seem to have been well recieved but some felt it were lacking in details which is true and by design.
+  Last year I wrote [an article](https://functional.christmas/2019/20) trying to explain functors in simple terms and show why they are useful.
+It seem to have been well received, but some felt it were lacking in details which is true and by design.
 There is more to be said and some crucial details that I glossed over so I will try to address some of them now.
 Let get nerdy!
 authors:
   - Harald Ringvold
 ---